sveltejs/kit/documentation/docs/14-content-security-policy.md

   };
 };
 ```

-Because of the way Vite performs hot reloads of stylesheets, `'unsafe-inline'` is required in dev mode.

 Be warned: some other features of Svelte ([in particular CSS transitions and animations](https://github.com/sveltejs/svelte/issues/6662)) might run afoul of this Content Security Policy and require either rewriting to JS-based transitions or enabling `style-src: 'unsafe-inline'`.